101 Using Games, Characters & Storylines to Improve Learning Outcomes

 Richard Lowenthal, a managing partner at The Game Agency, heads-up business services.
 Richard has more than 25 years of game development, publishing, and training experience.
 He has worked on training games with such companies as Intel, Microsoft, Colgate, Merck, and Pfizer, and educational games with AARP, National Geographic, Sesame Workshop, Disney, and The Learning Company.
 He’s also negotiated licensing deals for world-class brands including Wheel of Fortune, Jeopardy!, Monopoly, Scrabble, Bicycle Cards, Sesame Street, Crayola, and National Geographic.
 Richard holds a BS degree in aerospace engineering from the University of Texas at Austin.

-Stephen Baer is managing partner, co-founder, and head of creative of the Game Agency.
-He's a monthly contributor to Forbes.com and a regular speaker at Training and EdTech conferences.
-For 15 years, Stephen has been creating award-winning games to educate and activate audiences for new employee onboarding, sales and product training, leadership development, safety, security, compliance, systems and processes, customer service, and many other topics.
-Stephen leads a number of workshops each year at a variety of conferences.
-Stephen always uses games as part of his talks to actively engage audiences and drive competition and collaboration.
+Stephen Baer is co-founder of The Game Agency (by ELB Learning), an INC Magazine Best Workplaces Company.
+He is a monthly contributor to Forbes.com and a regular speaker at EdTech conferences.
+For 15 years Stephen has been creating award-winning games to educate and activate audiences for new-employee onboarding, sales and product training, leadership development, safety, security, compliance, systems and processes, customer service, and many other topics.
+Stephen has also helped shape the education industry and disrupt traditional learning methods with S.T.E.M, FinLit, and Social Skills learning games that have been deployed in over 20,000 schools.